-Incoming Barrett freshmen live in the honors community at the ASU campus of their chosen university major for their first two years, though many choose to stay all four years to take advantage of the amenities and convenience.
+Incoming Barrett first-year students live in the honors community at the ASU campus of their selected university major for their first two years, though many choose to stay all four years to take advantage of the amenities and convenience.
 Honors residential communities are available for Barrett students across all four of ASU’s metropolitan Phoenix campuses (Downtown, Polytechnic, Tempe, and West).
 Students submit a housing application via their online My ASU page once the university enrollment deposit has been paid.

-Current ASU students admitted to Barrett for the second semester of their freshmen year have the option to transfer into honors housing mid-academic year, provided there is space available, but are not required to do so.
+Students admitted to Barrett for the second semester of their first year have the option to transfer into honors housing mid-academic year, provided there is space available, but are not required to do so.
 These students will live in the honors community their second year.
-If a first-semester ASU freshman knows that he or she would want to live in the honors community for the second semester of his or her freshman year, please contact Natalie Young at Natalie.D.Young@asu.edu or 480-727-8219 to discuss the Barrett Housing Wait List.
-First-semester ASU freshmen should not wait until they are admitted to Barrett to indicate their interest in housing and are encouraged to contact Natalie well before receiving official notification of acceptance to the honors college.
+If a first-semester ASU first-year student knows they would want to live in the honors community for the second semester of their first year, contact Natalie Lang at email@example.com or 480-727-8219 to discuss the Barrett Housing Wait List.
+First-semester ASU students should not wait until they are admitted to Barrett to indicate their interest in housing and are encouraged to contact Natalie well before receiving official notification of acceptance to the honors college.

 Barrett will not receive and cannot access letters submitted via Naviance, to the central ASU Admission Services office, or via the Common App.
-Prospective students must use the Barrett application to identify and then send notification e-mails to their two recommenders.
+Prospective students must use the Barrett application to identify and then send notification emails to their two recommenders.
 These messages will contain directions for how to upload a letter directly to a student's Barrett application.
-Letters should be composed as a Microsoft Word or PDF (strongly preferred) document.
+Letters should be composed as a PDF (strongly preferred) or Microsoft Word document.